TheDeanLab/COMPASS/docs/source/imaging/imaging.rst

 Deconvolution
 ^^^^^^^^^^^^^

 Deconvolution is an iterative post-processing technique that aims to enhance the resolution of a given image.
 Typically, in order to properly utilize deconvolution techniques one needs not only to have an image that they want to enhance, but also have an image of the corresponding point-spread-function (PSF) of the system used to take the image.
 We generate this PSF through taking an image stack of an isolated 100 nm fluorescent bead.
-For deconvolution we utilize `PetaKit5D <https://github.com/abcucberkeley/PetaKit5D>`_, which is a MATLAB-based, open-source imaging processing code base.
+For deconvolution we utilize `PetaKit5D <https://github.com/abcucberkeley/PetaKit5D>`_, which is open-source and MATLAB-based image processing code base.
 It should be noted that deconvolution techniques, while powerful, are also highly dependent on a variety of sensitive input parameters, and finding an effective combination of these parameters can often be a difficult process.